s233113/02456_group81/README.md

 We have also included a Jupyter Notebook, which allows you to run the same commands.

 Our experimental setup doesn't allow us to train and run the experiments in a notebook, since the HPC is needed.

+**There are some changes in the jupyter notebook that the user needs to READ in order to manage to run the models.**